An Interview with Sarah J. Schmitt

 Who are your favorite authors?

 Wow.
 You know that’s a common writer question, but when you have to answer it, it can be tough.
 I would have to start with Lurlene McDaniel.
 She was the first author who kept me reading well into the early morning.
 Then Marcus Sakey who is not only my first author mentor, but a genius at building suspense into a grocery list; Kelsey Timmerman, who has changed the way I look at sweat shops and underwear; and Veronica Roth, who writes books I wish I had thought of.
-And then there is the iconic J.K.
-Rowlings.
-Give me a few months and I'm sure I can add a ton more names to this list.
+And then there is Tiffany Jackson who is a natural storyteller of the unreliable narrator.
+Anything she writes is golden.

 What are your top three favorite books?